NRCHKB/NRCHKB.github.io/content/wiki/introduction/wait-for-setup.md

 All properties passed in `setup` part of Setup Message will be merged with properties explicitly set in node properties page, so you may specify only properties to override those in properties page.

-Also, feature allows to configure homekit node based on some external variables.
+Also, feature allows configuring homekit node based on some external variables.

 Here is an example how to configure homekit node to set accessory name based on `ACCESSORY_NAME` variable and `ColorTemperature` feature will be enambel in case `FEATURE_COLOR_TEMPERATURE` variable is `true`: